BZoennchen/supercollider-book/_sources/chapters/sounddesign/additive-synthesis.md

     y_\text{sine}(t) = A \cdot \sin(2\pi \cdot f \cdot t)
 ```

-is the most pure most basic and most simple signal or wave form there is.
+is the most pure, most basic, and most simple signal or wave form there is.
 Its Fourier series is equivalent to Eq. {eq}`eq:sine`.
 It consists of only the fundamental frequency $f$ and is theoretically the basis for all other signals.